graphhopper/directions-api/matrix.md

 point       | -       | Specifiy multiple points for which the weight-, route-, time- or distance-matrix should be calculated.
 In this case the starts are identical to the destinations.
 If there are N points, then NxN entries will be calculated.
 The order of the point parameter is important.
 Specify at least three points.
 Cannot be used together with `from_point` or `to_point.` Is a string with the format `latitude,longitude`. from_point  | -       | The starting points for the routes.
 E.g. if you want to calculate the three routes A->1, A->2, A->3 then you have one `from_point` parameter and three `to_point` parameters.
 Is a string with the format `latitude,longitude`. to_point    | -       | The destination points for the routes.
 Is a string with the format `latitude,longitude`. out_array   | weights   | Specifies which arrays should be included in the response.
-Specify one or more of the following options 'weights', 'times', 'distances', 'paths'.
+Specify one or more of the following options 'weights', 'times', 'distances'.
 To specify more than one array use e.g. `out_array=times&out_array=distances`.
 The units of the entries of `distances` are meters, of `times` are seconds and of `weights` is arbitrary and it can differ for different vehicles or versions of this API. vehicle     | car     | The vehicle for which the route should be calculated.
 Other vehicles are foot, bike, mtb, racingbike, motorcycle, small_truck, bus and truck.
 See [here](./supported-vehicle-profiles.md) for the details. debug       | false   | If true, the output will be formated.